 And, if employee engagement isn’t on your radar at all, you’re really missing the boat.
+According to Gallup, companies with highly engaged workforces outperform their peers by 147 percent in earnings per share.
 Despite this, however, Gallup also reports that a staggering 87 percent of employees worldwide are NOT engaged at work.

 There are many factors that contribute to employee engagement, and it’s important to note that building an engaged workforce doesn’t happen overnight, or with a once-a-year survey.
 To build the foundation for a strong employee engagement program, consider the following:

 - Make sure all employees understand your organization’s purpose, mission and business objectives, and their role in helping the business achieve those goals.
 This is absolutely critical to boosting employee engagement and overall business success, particularly as we think about younger generations in the workplace and their desire to make a difference.

 - Don’t think about employee engagement as a once-a-year thing.
 An employee engagement survey is a great way to get a pulse on how employees are feeling, but it’s a survey – not a program.
 Take the time to design a survey that will generate useful data, and use those findings as the baseline for a comprehensive program that demonstrates your commitment to listening and taking action on the items that are most important to your employees.
 And, don’t limit yourself to seeking feedback just once a year.
 That’s fine for a formal survey, but look for ways to seek insight and feedback throughout the year.